- Material synthesis, processing, and fundamental studies with a focus on polymer derived materials, coatings, and high temperature materials

-- Composites, hybrids, functionally/structurally graded materials, porous materials
+- Composites, hybrids, particulate materials, porous materials

-- Ultrahigh surface area materials, coatings
+- Ultrahigh surface area materials

 Polymer derived ceramics have a wide array of promising properties such as high temperature stability, semiconductivity, and controllable microstructure and crystallization that can be finely tuned by altering the chemical composition of the starting polymer and the processing temperature and atmosphere.
 Current research is focusing on using silicon oxycarbide (SiOC) in environmentally stable and electrically conductive coatings, producing micro- and mesoporous SiOC ceramics with high specific surface areas, and introducing metal organics into the preceramic polymers to produce SiOC with magnetic and electrically conductive properties.